fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 3. Load the data/diabetes.arff dataset.

-4. Click on different attributes in the “Attributes” list and review the details in the “Selected attribute” pane.
+4. Click on different attributes in the "Attributes" list and review the details in the "Selected attribute" pane.

-5. Click the “Visualize All” button to review all attribute distributions.
+5. Click the "Visualize All" button to review all attribute distributions.

-6. Click the “Visualize” tab and review the scatter plot matrix for all attributes.
+6. Click the "Visualize" tab and review the scatter plot matrix for all attributes.

-Get comfortable reviewing the details for different attributes in the “Preprocess” tab and tuning the scatter plot matrix in the “Visualize” tab.
+Get comfortable reviewing the details for different attributes in the "Preprocess" tab and tuning the scatter plot matrix in the "Visualize" tab.

 **Lesson 04: Rescale Your Data**